radarbot-team/radarbot-team-best-pratices/analytics/python/README.md

 - sas
 - pickle

-It also allows you to read text from your clipboard.
+It is also possible to read text from your clipboard.

-The use is as below:
+An usage example is presented below:

 ````python
 import pandas as pd